 Notes on AFS

-I have been using AFS (originally the Andrew File System) since 1993 and have been helping to administer Stanford's fairly large AFS cell since 1998.
 For those not familiar with AFS, most commonly found these days in its free software implementation OpenAFS, it is a Kerberos-authenticated enterprise file system whose primary features include Kerberos-based directory ACLs and groups, a highly scalable infrastructure suitable for huge organizations with tens of thousands of clients (or more), client-invisible file migration between servers, and replication of critical data across multiple servers.
 It is widely tested, highly stable, and supports every major variation of Unix as well as Mac OS X and Windows.

 AFS Reporting Database

-We load AFS volume metainformation nightly into a SQL database to support nightly and ad hoc reporting.
+We loaded AFS volume metainformation nightly into a SQL database to support nightly and ad hoc reporting.
 This paper explains the motivations, provides the database schema, outlines the process, and discusses some of the queries that we have found useful.

 AFS Server Balancing